Takadenoshi/pandoc-presentation-template/source.md

 author: tasos@kadena.io isa@kadena.io
 date: September 13, 2023
 background: assets/images/bg.png                # image background; used if video is not present or slide_bg_is_video is not true
+logosig: assets/icons/k-internal-icon-alpha.png # "signature" logo at bottom right of each slide
 icons:                                          # icon sources for title slide
   - assets/icons/k-internal-icon.jpg
 video:                                          # video for background. multiple formats are supported